 Covehithe is our closest beach, about 7 miles due east.
 You can see up close how the sea is eroding the coastline, park by the “Church within a Church” and walk to the end of the road, which now disappears into the sea.
 There’s some great walking (and swimming) from here – we’ve got guidebooks and maps in the barn for you to borrow.

-For a fun way to see the River Waveney (and maybe a kingfisher or marsh harrier if you are lucky) try the newly reinstated Big Dog Ferry which runs between Geldeston and Beccles.
-The boat can take 10 people and can accommodate bikes (though it's wise to book ahead to be sure) and it's a great trip from Beccles up to the Locks Inn at Geldeston for lunch and then a leisurely ride back.
-The captain is great and will fill you in on what to look out for on the ride, including the old tree trunk when the kingfisher likes to sit.
+For a fun way to see the River Waveney (and maybe a kingfisher or otter if you are lucky) try the Big Dog Ferry which runs between Geldeston and Beccles.
+The boat can take 12 people and can accommodate bikes (though it's wise to book ahead to be sure) and it's a great trip from Beccles up to the Locks Inn at Geldeston for lunch and then a leisurely ride back.
+The skipper is great and will fill you in on what to look out for on the ride, including the old tree trunk when the kingfisher likes to sit.

 Stargazing: we are blessed with big dark skies and it's lovely to watch the star formations at any time of year and the shooting stars in particular during August.
 There is a nearby Observatory at Seething which runs public events that include use of the telescope in the Observatory.
 They encourage children (8+) to come along to events and, if you've never seen Saturn through a telescope, it's a must!
 Check their programme of events on the website,